Stuck Indoors? Tune-In to These Incredible Movies about the Great Outdoors!

 Many speak of the healing power of nature, either as an escape or an alternative to human-centric society.
 Nurturing that connection can be transformative in a wholly unique and profound way.
 Each of the movies in this category touch upon that experience.

-a movie poster for a Walk in the Woods
+A Walk in the Woods

-Wild, starring Reese Witherspoon, is a similarly styled thruhiking renewal tale but with more of an urgent message.
+Wild, starring Reese Witherspoon, is a similarly styled thru hiking renewal tale but with more of an urgent message.
 The main character is in a bad spot in life, and the wide-open spaces on the Pacific Crest Trail provide salvation for her.
 While the specifics of the story can be hard to relate to at times, the scenery and overall message of renewal through nature are certainly powerful storytelling components.

-a movie poster for Into The Wild
+Into The Wild

 The last movie in this category is as strange a tale as it is fascinating.
 Based on the bestselling book (as many of these selections are), Into The Wild is both a tale of nature renewal and tragedy, dunked in a healthy amount of mystery.
 A seemingly happy man decides to go off the grid, completely change his life and live out of an abandoned school bus in the Alaskan countryside.
 Debated hotly to this day, both the movie and the book usually spur some fantastic and interesting conversation about freedom, choices, and the unknown.